zsala/online-photo-book/README.md

-# online-photo-book
+# Online Photo Book

+## Introduction

-Open-source, statically generated photo-album for Cloud (S3, etc.) hosting.
+Open-source, statically generated photo-album for Cloud (S3, RaspberryPI etc.) hosting.

 > Perception isn’t reality, it’s the only reality - Amy and Jordan Demos

-# Introduction
+## Description

+The main purpose of the project is to create an open-source image sharing solution for self-hosters or web artisans.
+Focus of the project is to be as pragmatical as possible in sense of storage and performance ussage.

 # Features